 I publish a close-to-monthly email newsletter, The Pragmatic Manager.
 I hope you decide to subscribe.
 I never sell my list.
 I’m lucky if I can manage one email a month.

-Please visit the Products and Services page for more details on the services I can provide to your organization.
+Please visit the Services page for more details on the services I can provide to your organization.

 I’m very proud of my testimonials.
 Some of my clients have been with me since I started my consulting business.

 My brief resume has highlights from my experience and education.